Whether you’re opening a retail store in the US or starting a retail business in the UK, this guide is for you.

 There are two main elements of a payment system to consider: the point-of-sale that helps you take payments at checkout and the payment processor.

-Your point of sale system is the hardware and software that enables your business to accept payments from customers and make sales in-person.
-Your hardware setup can be as minimal as a mobile device (like a tablet or smartphone) and a card reader.
+Your point-of-sale system is the hardware and software that enables your business to accept payments from customers and make sales in-person.
+Your hardware setup can be as minimal as a mobile device (like a tablet or smartphone) and a card reader or card machine.
 However, most of the time you’ll want to be able to handle cash as well, in which case, you’ll also need a cash drawer.

-Ensure your point of sale system has a quick checkout process and lets you accept a variety of payment types including credit and debit cards, contactless payments, physical and digital gift cards, and cash.
+Make sure your point-of-sale system has a quick checkout process and lets you accept a variety of payment types including credit and debit cards, contactless payments, physical and digital gift cards, and cash.

 Some POS systems, like Shopify POS, come with integrated payment processing, while others require you to manage separate contracts, fees, and payments with a third-party provider.